Complexity Classification in Infinite-Domain Constraint Satisfaction: Oligomorphic Permutation Groups

 We have the following consequence of Proposition~\ref{prop:aut-inv} and Proposition~\ref{prop:inv-aut-omega-cat}.
 An \emph{anti-isomorphism} between two posets $U$ and $V$ is a bijection $f$ from the elements of $U$ to the elements of $V$ such that $u \leq v$ in $U$ if and only if $f(u) \geq f(v)$ in $V$.

-\begin{corollary} Let $\bC$ be a countable $\omega$-categorical structure.
-Then we have the following. \begin{itemize} \item The set of sets of the form $\langle \bB \rangle_{\fo}$, where $\bB$ is first-order definable in $\bC$, ordered by inclusion, forms a lattice. \item The set of locally closed permutation groups that contain $\Aut(\bC)$, ordered by inclusion, forms a lattice. \item The operator $\Inv$ is an anti-isomorphism between those two lattices, and $\Aut$ is its inverse. \end{itemize} \end{corollary}
+\begin{corollary} Let $\bC$ be a countable $\omega$-categorical structure. \begin{itemize} \item The set of sets of the form $\langle \bB \rangle_{\fo}$, where $\bB$ is first-order definable in $\bC$, ordered by inclusion, forms a lattice. \item The set of closed permutation groups that contain $\Aut(\bC)$, ordered by inclusion, forms a lattice. \item The operator $\Inv$ is an anti-isomorphism between those two lattices, and $\Aut$ is its inverse. \end{itemize} \end{corollary}

 We explicitly state another consequence.
 Recall that two structures $\bB, \bC$ on the same domain are said to be \emph{first-order interdefinable} iff all relations of $\bB$ have a first-order definition in $\bC$ and vice-versa.
 Then it follows from the above that two $\omega$-categorical structures are first-order interdefinable if and only if they have the same automorphisms.